joshbruce/fourth-earth-raw/public/content.md

 Guidelines:

 1. Difficulty is derived from qualities of the opposing character; if the target character chooses not to oppose whatever the other character is attempting, the difficulty is 0.
-2. Whatever method is used, apply modifiers with the greatest impact first; if difficulty reaches 7, it should remain 7 and no further considerations are required (or it is impossible, which might feel like railroading, beware).
+2. Whatever implementation is used, apply modifiers with the greatest impact first; if difficulty reaches 7, it should remain 7 and no further considerations be made (or it is impossible, which might feel like railroading, beware).
 3. Implementations should adjust difficulty level not another quality of difficulty.

 Consider: